Zingers-ZA/plutus-pioneer-notes/compiling.md

       add p so types are correct                                                add p so types are correct
 ```

-#### problem!:
+#### problem !:
-there is a problem with the above code, even though the haskell compiler won't thing there is.
+there is a problem with the above code, even though the haskell compiler won't think there is.
 - the `[|| .. ||]` syntax is a template haskell function that inserts compiled code as if it was written in place, called `splicing`
 - when template haskell tries to `splice` a piece of code, it must know what the code is at compile time(otherwise it won't know what to generate)
 - the code above won't know what `p` is at compile time because it is a param that is only know when it is passed to the script at runtime